SchmidtDSE/afscgap/README.md

 <br>

 #### Advanced filtering
-You can provide range queries which translate to ORDS or Python emaulated filters.
+You can provide range queries which translate to ORDS or Python emulated filters.
 For example, the following requests before and including 2019:

 ```
 results = afscgap.query(